wallaceportia/Credit_Risk_Analysis/README.md

 ![Naive CM](https://github.com/wallaceportia/Credit_Risk_Analysis/blob/main/Resources_pictures/naive_random_cm.PNG)

 c.Recall Score: The recall score indicates the proportion of actual positives which were correctly classified.
-That is when the actual value is positive, how often is the prediction corrrect.
+That is when the actual value is positive, how often is the prediction correct.
 The recall for __low risk loans is .68 or 68%__.
-The sensitivity for __hight risk loans is lower at .63 or 63%__
+The sensitivity for __high risk loans is lower at .63 or 63%__
 The recall score for high risk loan is .68 or 68% and the sensitivity for low risk loans is .63 or 63%.

 It should be mentioned that the __F1 score__ which is the combination of precision and recall is very low for high risk loans at __0.02 or 2%__